-This is due to the death of organic reach; that is rate of “people you can reach for free on Facebook”.
+This is due to the death of organic reach: that is the rate of people you can reach for free on Facebook.
 Facebook has been monetizing their network more aggressively.
 As a result, organic reach has been progressively dropping.

 How much are you spending on Facebook marketing for only a handful of people to see it?

 “We started making changes in this direction last year, but it will take months for this new focus to make its way through all our products.
 The first changes you’ll see will be in News Feed, where you can expect to see more from your friends, family and groups.
 As we roll this out, you’ll see less public content like posts from businesses, brands, and media.”

 – Mark Zuckerberg

 So, Facebook wants to show you more content from your online community.
 However, it’s a publicly traded company, so they’ll be doing everything they can to stop revenue dropping.
 Unless your content has the potential to go insanely viral (which will cost plenty in and of itself), the only way to get your tourism business’s content seen on Facebook is to pay for it.